-Of course, the work on your garden is not over.
+Of course, the work in your garden is not over.
 You have to watch it for some animals.
 You have to weed it often.
-And you have to water if you don’t get enough rain.
+And you have to water if you do not get enough rain.
 A garden is a lot of work.

 The cost of our garden

-Since it’s a finance blog, let’s discuss the cost of the garden.
+Since it is a finance blog, let’s discuss the cost of the garden.
 First, we had a few one-time costs.
 Indeed, I had no gardening tools.
 I could have borrowed some tools.
-But when you need the tools many times, I believe it’s better to buy them.
+But when you need the tools many times, I believe it is better to buy them.
 They will hopefully last several years.
 We spent around 50 CHF on tools.

 As for plants, we bought all our seedlings and seeds in Grangeneuve which is a farming institute.
 I was told they had the best seedlings.
-I wanted to start with some good quality seedlings for our first year.
-This didn’t turn out cheap.
+I wanted to start with some good-quality seedlings for our first year.
+This did not turn out cheap.
 In total, we spent 39.25 CHF on seedlings and seeds.
 Mostly seedlings.
-Considering what we planted, I don’t think our garden is going to get even close to profitable.
+Considering what we planted, I do not think our garden will get even close to profitable.
 For me, it does not matter too much.
-It’s a nice hobby.
+It is a nice hobby.

 There are many ways to make it cheaper and more profitable.
 First, you can use more seeds and less seedlings.
 They are much cheaper.
 But they will be harder to grow.
 You need to start earlier and have some good warm environment and some very good soil.
 That takes some organization.
 You can read how the Frugalwoods are starting their seeds.
 Another thing we may do next year is to compare the prices of seedlings in different shop.
 I know that Landi has cheaper seedlings, but I have been told that the quality is worse.
 I will see for myself next year.
 You can also plan your garden for efficiency and profitability.
 Only plant vegetables that are expensive for you.
-But for us, we are going to focus on the hobby side of gardening for this year.
-We’ll see how it goes 🙂
+But for us, we will focus on the hobby side of gardening for this year.
+We will see how it goes.

 That’s it!
 You know all about our small vegetable garden.
-I’m hoping the weather will turn better since this May is not very sunny yet.
-I’m hoping we’ll have some nice home-made vegetables to cook this year 🙂
+I am hoping the weather will turn better since this May is not very sunny yet.
+I am hoping we will have some nice home-made vegetables to cook this year :)

 Our garden will probably not be profitable this year.
 However, it is a lot of fun and we both really like it.
 Which is the most important!